TechDocsStudio/pushfeedback-docs/docs/security/checklist.md

 # Production checklist

-Use this checklist to confirm that essential security measures are configured for optimal protection on the PushFeedback widget before going to production.
-Each item provides straightforward actions to help you secure data, control access, and maintain compliance.
+Confirm these security measures before deploying the PushFeedback widget to production.

 ## For widget integrations